RakeshKengale/RaKKeN/Readme.md

   3. Come back to this <a href="https://github.com/rs992214/Unique_Coder_World"> Hacktoberfest repo</a>.
   4. Click on Fork.
   4. Open the folder of your choice.
 (If it is not listed, feel free to add one, or simply go to others).
-  5. Add your algorithm/code or simply follow the steps mentioned there.
+  5. Add your algorithm/code or simply follow the steps mentioned there..

 ` You need to make 4 pull requests to win an exclusive Hacktoberfest 2021 T-shirt and stickers! `